-Preventing Pressure Sores (Pressure Ulcers)
+Preventing Pressure Injury

-Pressure sores can develop quickly, even in healthy skin.
+Pressure injuries can develop quickly, even in healthy skin.
 That’s why taking steps to prevent them is so important.
 Taking pressure off your skin is the first step.
 That means changing positions often, supporting your body, and not rubbing and sliding.
-Keeping your skin clean, eating well, and stretching your joints and muscles can also help prevent pressure sores.
+Keeping your skin clean, eating well, and stretching your joints and muscles can also help prevent pressure injuries.
 Be sure to check your skin daily, too.

 Change positions often